- Moving or copying files and folders from one location to another should go smoothly.

 - If you still can’t delete the file or folder in File Explorer, erase it with the Command Prompt by pressing the Win key + X keyboard shortcut and selecting Command Prompt (Admin) to open the CP.

 - Open the directory path with cd as before.

 - Input ‘dir /x’ to open the directory with DOC 8.3 folder and file titles.

 - Now input ‘del’ and the 8.3 file title as shown in the shot below.
 Press the Enter key to delete the file or folder.

 - Alternatively, input ‘rmdir’ and the 8.3 directory title to delete a folder.

 Editing or deleting the folder or file with the Command Prompt will usually do the trick.
-Check out this article for further tips on how you can fix Windows file delete issues.
+Check out our article on how you can fix Windows file delete issues for more information.